Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump

 \subsection{Experiment Settings}

-\textbf{Dataset:} To cease data heterogeneity, we focus on predicting coins pumped in Binance and paired with BTC.
-Following this setting, we select 948 samples (71\%) out of the total 1,335 samples as the positive samples.
-For each positive sample, we label other eligible coins listed on Binance at the pump time as negative coins and generate features for them to construct the negative samples.
+\textbf{Dataset:} We limit our experiments on predicting coins that were pumped on Binance and paired with BTC.
+Following this setting, 948 samples are selected (71\%) out of the total 1,335 samples as the positive samples.
+For each positive sample, we label other eligible coins listed on Binance at the time of pump events as negative coins and generate features for them to construct the negative samples.
 We split the training, validation, and testing sets by the timestamp "2021-01-19 00:00:00" and "2021-05-10 00:00:00".
-Table~\ref{tab:dataset_description} shows the statistics of dataset used in the experiment.
-The difference between positive and negative ratios in three sets is caused by the different numbers of coins listed on Binance in different periods.
+Table~\ref{tab:dataset_description} presents the statistics of the dataset used in the experiment.
+The difference between positive and negative ratios across three sets is due to the varying numbers of coins listed on Binance during different periods.

-\textbf{Competitors:} We compare the proposed SNN with three types of baselines.
-The first type is random selection (RS), to show the poorest performance under an extremely class imbalance situation; The second type is machine-learning methods on handcrafted features, like Logistic Regression (LR), Support Vector Machine (SVM) and Random Forest (RF).
-RF is considered as the state of the art approach~\cite{xu2019anatomy}; The third type of methods include a DNN that takes the same features as input as SNN except the sequence, and a vanilla SNN (SNN$_V$) that generate sequence embedding by mean pooling without the positional attention mechanism.
-We implement the DNN, SNN$_V$ and SNN just the same architecture, i.e., a three-layer MLP with 128, 64, and 32 hidden units based on empirical hyper-parameter tuning.
+\textbf{Competitors:} We compare the proposed SNN with two types of baselines.
+The first type is machine-learning methods using handcrafted features, such as Logistic Regression (LR) and Random Forest (RF).
+We use the mean encoding technique to compensate for the lack of embedding layers in these models.
+The second type of methods are deep-learning algorithms including a DNN using the same features as SNN except the sequence, RNN-based models such as LSTM, BiLSTM, GRU and BiGRU, and CNN-based method TCN~\cite{tcn}.
+For RNN models, the hidden dimension of cells is set to 32; For TCN, the depth of convolution layer is set to 3 with 16 channels per layer, the kernel size is set to 4 to cover a 20-length sequence.
+For SNN, the number of channel is set to 8.

-\textbf{Evaluation Metrics:} AUC is a widely-used metric that evaluates classification performance and is not affected by the distribution skew.
-Furthermore, we employ a metric Hit Ratio (HR@$k$) to characterize model performance at the list level.
+\textbf{Evaluation Metrics:} We employ the Hit Ratio (HR@$k$) to measure the model performance.
 Specifically, we rank a positive sample and its corresponding negative samples as a list according to pump probabilities predicted by the model and use HR@$k$ to indicate whether the ground truth coin is included in the top $k$ samples.
-The reported HR@$k$ is averaged across all the lists with $k=1,3,5,10,20,30$.
+The reported HR@$k$ is averaged across all the lists with $k=1,5,10,20,30$.
 HR@$k$ is well suited to evaluate a model in a real-world setting.